JulianePa/Maude_Metacontrol/README.md

 # A Formal Model of Metacontrol in Maude
 ## Overview
-This repository contains a formal model, written in Maude, of a Smart Home Case Study that uses Metacontrol.
+This repository contains a formal model, written in Maude, of a Smart Home Use Case that uses Metacontrol.

 ## Download and run
 To run the program, Maude needs to be installed.
 Guidelines for the installation can be found [here](http://maude.cs.illinois.edu/w/index.php/Maude_download_and_installation).